wroberts4/3dwinds/docs/source/usage.rst

 .. note::

-    If re-saving data or saving data with the same **displacement_data** name, it is best to manually delete or rename the directory that old data was saved to.
+    If re-saving data or saving data with the same **displacement-data** name, it is best to manually delete or rename the directory that old data was saved to.
 This ensures that the directory only contains that file's data (in conjunction with the above note).

 Text files:

-    * Text files are saved as comma separated files (except for polar_stereographic.txt which is the same format as it is in wind_info.nc).
+    * Text files are saved as comma separated files (except for polar-stereographic.txt which is the same format as it is in wind_info.nc).
 Numbers are rounded to 2 decimal places.

     * For examples of what the text files looks like, please see :ref:`content_of_text_files`.